A300bdi/DarkArmyVM/README.md

 ---
 __DarkArmyVM__ should only be installed on a virtual machine.
 The VM should satisfy the following requirements:

-+Windows >= 10
++ Windows >= 10
-+PowerShell >= 5
++ PowerShell >= 5
-+Disk capacity of at least 60 GB and memory of at least 2GB +Usernames without spaces or other special characters +Internet connection
++ Disk capacity of at least 60 GB and memory of at least 2GB
++ Usernames without spaces or other special characters
++ Internet connection
-+Tamper Protection and any Anti-Malware solution (e.g., Windows Defender) Windows Defender disabled, preferably via Group Policy
++ Tamper Protection and any Anti-Malware solution (e.g., Windows Defender) Windows Defender disabled, preferably via Group Policy
-+Windows Updates Disabled
++ Windows Updates Disabled